Skip to content

 Sharing From the Other Apps Video Tutorial

-Use the “Import” button at the bottom right which opens the file browser where you can pick any of the supported files wherever they are on the tablet.
+Use the “Import” button in the bottom-right corner to open the file browser and choose any supported files stored on the device.

 Import Button